 Supported by the NSW Government through Destination NSW, the exhibition includes a comprehensive catalogue featuring over 200 images, providing a rich complement to the immersive experience awaiting visitors.

-Michael Brand, Director of the Art Gallery of New South Wales, expressed gratitude for the close collaboration with the Mucha Foundation in Prague, which has made possible the extensive exhibition showcasing many of Alphonse Mucha’s significant works in Sydney.
+It is a result with a collaboration of the Australian museum with the Mucha Foundation in Prague, which has made possible the extensive exhibition showcasing many of Alphonse Mucha’s significant works in Sydney.
 The exhibition sheds light on Mucha’s enduring influence as an artist and designer, resonating even 85 years after his passing.

 Brand highlighted Mucha’s prolific and diverse artistic output, spanning from his iconic theatrical posters to design, advertising, jewelry, sculpture, interior design, book illustration, and painting.
 He emphasized Mucha’s multifaceted identity as an artist, activist, and philosopher, noting his exploration beyond Art Nouveau in pursuit of an art form that could uplift the human spirit.
 Additionally, Brand underscored Mucha’s advocacy for the socio-historical issues affecting the Slavic peoples during the era of the Austro-Hungarian Empire.